Derek & The Dominos, ‘Little Wing’

 Jimi Hendrix, ‘Little Wing’

-Off the top of my head, I can think of three cases in which a composer puts out his version of a song, only to have it quickly co-opted by someone else.
-I’m not talking about Pat Boone’s version of Fats Domino’s ‘Blueberry Hill’ or Bobby Darin’s version of Tim Hardin’s ‘If I Were a Carpenter’.
-Those are embarrassing covers.
-I’m also not talking about Rod Stewart’s cover of Tom Waits’ ‘Downtown Train’.
+I can think of three cases in which a great writer/arranger puts out his version of a song, only to have it quickly co-opted by someone else.
+I’m not talking about Pat Boone’s bleached version of Fats Domino’s ‘Blueberry Hill’.
+That’s just embarrassing.
+I’m also not talking about Rod Stewart’s tasteful but uninspired cover of Tom Waits’ ‘Downtown Train’.
 There are kazillions of examples of respectable singers making respectable, respectful covers of worthwhile songs.

-I’m talking about the rare case where an original version is eclipsed by a cover, where the subsequent version discovered qualities the author himself didn’t grasp.
+I’m talking about the rare case where the fine original version of a fine song is eclipsed by a cover which discovered qualities the author himself didn’t grasp.

 But then Jimi had the tables turned on him with the song ‘Little Wing’, from “Axis: Bold as Love” (1967).
 Although the album captivated the collective imagination of the entire Freak Nation, ‘Little Wing’ itself went largely unnoticed.
 In 1970, Eric Clapton recorded it with Derek & the Dominoes (on the same day he recorded ‘Layla’).
 Hendrix died 9 days later, so we’ll never get to hear his opinion of Clapton’s version.
 But it was Slowhand’s version that catapaulted the song into the status it now holds, both as a rite-of-passage for wannabe guitarists and as an inspiration for other explorations.